 Once at varsity level, it did not take long for Sauer to build Virginia into a national powerhouse.
 The Cavaliers finished fourth at the inaugural NCAA regatta in 1997 and have finished as the runner-up on three occasions (1999, 2005 and 2007).
-Virginia is one of just seven schools to claim the NCAA Championship (Brown, California, Harvard, Ohio State, Stanford and Washington are the others) and one of four schools to compete in at least 22 NCAA Women’s Rowing Championships.
-At each of those 22 appearances, the Cavaliers have not finished any lower than seventh.
+Virginia is one of just eight schools to claim the NCAA Championship (Brown, California, Harvard, Ohio State, Stanford, Texas and Washington are the others) and one of four schools to compete in at least 23 NCAA Women’s Rowing Championships.

-In addition to NCAA success, the Cavaliers’ Varsity Eight has been the top collegiate crew in the Championship Eights at the Head of the Charles four of the past eight years and was the top overall crew at the 2012 regatta.
+In addition to NCAA success, the Cavaliers’ Varsity Eight has been the top collegiate crew in the Championship Eights at the Head of the Charles four times was the top overall crew at the 2012 regatta.

 Sauer made his Olympic debut in 2016 in Rio, coaching former UVA two-sport athlete Meghan O’Leary and Ellen Tomek in the women’s double sculls.

-Sauer has helped coached several USRowing teams besides the 2016 Olympics, including four times as the head coach of the US Under-23 National Team.
-Most recently, Sauer helped the U.S. women’s eight to a gold medal at the 2022 World Under-23 Championships and women’s four to a bronze medal at the 2019 World Under-23 Championships.
+Sauer has coached several USRowing teams besides the 2016 Olympics, including five times as the head coach of the US Under-23 National Team.
+Sauer helped the U.S. women’s eight to a gold medal at the 2022 World Under-23 Championships and women’s four to a bronze medal at the 2019 World Under-23 Championships.
 Sauer also mentored the U.S. men’s squad at the 2015 World Under-23 Championships, winning a silver medal in the eight.
 Under the guidance of Sauer at the national level, the American quad won gold at the 2007 World U-23 Championships, while Kelsie Chaudoin was in the American eight that captured gold in 2008.
 UVA standout Jennifer Cromwell was in the 2- in that same squad in 2007 and won gold with the eight in 2010.

 In the summer of 2008, former UVA rowers Lindsay Shoop (Class of 2004) and Melanie Kok (Class of 2007) earned medals at the Olympics in Beijing, China.
 Shoop won gold with the U.S. women’s eight, while Kok was a bronze medalist with the Canadian lightweight double.